Washington State Auditor: 20th century

 Robert V. Graham took office from Yelle in 1965 and served seven terms until his retirement in 1993.
-Graham, a Democrat, would describe the role of the State Auditor as a "window into state and local government for Washington citizens."
+Graham, a Democrat, would describe the role of the state auditor as a "window into state and local government for Washington citizens."
 To that end, Graham endeavored to bring audits of government performance into his Office's responsibilities, but legislative action in 1971 prevented him from doing so.
 Among his successes were the establishment of a fraud unit designed to detect and prevent fraud, the development of a uniform Budgeting Accounting and Reporting System (BARS) that applied to all local government, and the consolidation of the statewide, federal Single Audit Acts (also known as the SWSA).
 In 1982, the Legislature authorized the Whistleblower Program, allowing public employees to report waste of public resources to the Office.
 Graham died in April 2014.

-Brian Sonntag became Washington's ninth Auditor with his election as a Democrat in 1993.
+Brian Sonntag became Washington's ninth auditor with his election as a Democrat in 1993.
 Sonntag prioritized raising the public profile of the Office, and championed government compliance with open meeting and public records laws.
-Under his tenure, the State Auditor's Office saw significant expansion of its powers to conduct performance audits.
+Under his tenure, the office saw significant expansion of its powers to conduct performance audits.
 Initiative 900, approved by 57% of voters, authorized the state auditor to conduct independent performance audits of state and local governments.
 Sonntag did not seek re-election in 2012 and was succeeded by Troy Kelley.

-Auditors in the 21st century
+21st century

-Troy Kelley, the 10th State Auditor, was inaugurated in January 2013 and completed his term in office in January 2017.
+Troy Kelley, the 10th state auditor, was inaugurated in January 2013 and completed his term in office in January 2017.
 For nine months during his term, he took a leave of absence and was replaced by Acting State Auditor Jan Jutte after his indictment by the United States Department of Justice for mortgage fraud in 2015.
 The mission of the office is to hold state and local governments accountable for the use of public funds.

 Pat McCarthy was elected Washington state auditor on November 8, 2016.
 She assumed office on January 11, 2017.
 McCarthy began her career in public service as an elected school board director for the Tacoma School District, a position she held from 1987–1999.
 She then became the deputy auditor for Pierce County in 1999.
 She was then elected and served as county auditor in 2002 and 2006.
 She served from 2003–2008.
 In 2008, McCarthy was then elected to serve two terms as Pierce County executive, from 2009 to 2017.
 As county executive, McCarthy was tasked with running the daily operations of the county, including overseeing a $900 million budget and managing 3,000 employees.
+She was re-elected in 2020 and 2024.